 This exciting new programme is ideal for anybody aiming to direct businesses in today’s digital economy.
 You will learn how to use insights from business analysis to inform strategy, provide direction for leadership and create value.

 With the growing use of data in business decision making, individuals who have a strong understanding of the tools and methodologies for business analysis, who are able to analyse data and use the results to inform the direction of their business, will be sought after by employers in all sectors of the economy.

 Our programme will take you beyond analytics and programming, teaching you how businesses are structured, how they operate and how digital skills are used to enhance business performance.
 You will gain an awareness of the leadership and organisational challenges associated with large scale change projects driven by the digitisation of businesses and develop important leadership qualities such as communication, negotiation and team work.

-MSc Business Analytics is available for one year full-time study and is delivered in blocks.
+MSc Business Analytics is available for one year full-time study.
 You can expect to spend two to three days a week in intensive lectures and the remaining time in self-study supported by online materials.
-Each block of teaching will consist of up to six hours of lectures per day over two days.

 You will take five compulsory modules, a Masterclass module running throughout the year and a Group Project Module in the summer.
 You may also choose three optional modules to be taken in term 2.